- BY the CASE

 Best Value Buy – The Wine & Spirit Insider Magazine

-The Guesser Red is a biodynamic organically grown blend of Shiraz, Grenache, & Cabernet Sauvignon that offers fantastic value drinking.
+The Guesser Red is a vegan friendly, biodynamic organically grown blend of Shiraz, Grenache, & Cabernet Sauvignon that offers fantastic value drinking.

 Bright red berry fruits aromas with a touch of spice, mocha and plum.